 In 2014, news reports called pickleball the fastest-growing sport in America.
 This oddly named sport has been around since 1965, but in the last decade, its emergence onto the scene as a popular alternative group outdoor activity has catapulted it into the national spotlight.

 Part of that popularity is due to the fact that pickleball is easy to play and just as easy to set up, even if you don’t have an official court.
 As long as you have a large enough flat surface, indoor or outdoor, you can have your own pickleball tournament.
 Here, we will explain how to make your own pickleball court in no time at all.

 The Pickleball Court

 Pickleball was invented by three fathers on Bainbridge Island, just outside of Seattle, Washington.
 They were looking for a fun activity to entertain their bored progeny.
 When an attempt to start a game of badminton was foiled because they couldn’t find the shuttlecocks, the dads got inventive.

-Pickleball is played on a 20’x44’ court, the same size of an official badminton court.
+Pickleball is played on a 20’x44’ court, the same size as an official badminton court.
 Instead of playing with a net elevated into the air, though, the 36”x22’ net is hung at ground level, the way a tennis net would sit.
 A game can be played one-on-one or with teams of two, again similar to tennis.

 You can download a larger version of this official diagram from the USAPA website to print out (link will open PDF).

 The court is split with two 7’ non-volley zones directly on either side of the net and two 15’ areas past those zones where the players stand.